Konstantin von Neurath: Political career

 In response to the reservations expressed at the conference, Hitler tightened his control of the military-foreign policy making apparatus by removing those who expressed reservations at the November conference: Blomberg, Fritsch and Neurath.
 On 4 February 1938, Neurath was sacked as Foreign Minister with Blomberg and Fritsch also losing their posts (the Blomberg–Fritsch Affair).
-Neurath felt his office was marginalized and opposed Hitler's aggressive war plans because he felt that Germany needed more time to rearm, which were detailed in the Hossbach Memorandum of 5 November 1937.
 Neurath was succeeded by Joachim von Ribbentrop but remained in government as a minister without portfolio to allay the concerns that his removal would have caused internationally.
 Neurath was also named as president of the Secret Cabinet Council, a purported super-cabinet to advise Hitler on foreign affairs.
 On paper, it appeared that Neurath had been promoted.
 However, this body only existed on paper; Hermann Göring subsequently testified that it never met, "not for a minute".

 In March 1939, Neurath was appointed Reichsprotektor of occupied Bohemia and Moravia, serving as Hitler's personal representative in the protectorate.
 Hitler chose Neurath in part to pacify the international outrage over the German occupation of Czechoslovakia.
 Soon after his arrival at Prague Castle, Neurath instituted harsh press censorship and banned political parties and trade unions.
 He ordered a harsh crackdown on protesting students in October and November 1939 (1,200 student protesters went to concentration camps and nine were executed).
 He also supervised the persecution of Czech Jews according to the Nuremberg Laws.
 Draconian as those measures were, Neurath's rule overall was fairly mild by Nazi standards.
 Notably, he tried to restrain the excesses of his police chief, Karl Hermann Frank.

 However, in September 1941, Hitler decided that Neurath's rule was too lenient and so stripped him of his day-to-day powers.
 Reinhard Heydrich was named as his deputy but in truth held the real power.
 Heydrich was assassinated in 1942 and succeeded by Kurt Daluege.
 Neurath officially remained as Reichsprotektor.
 He tried to resign in 1941, but his resignation was not accepted until August 1943, when he was succeeded by the former Interior Minister Wilhelm Frick.
 On 21 June 1943, Neurath had been raised to the honorary rank of an SS-Obergruppenführer, the equivalent to a three-star general.